Local Leaders with Global Agendas – Mayor Skoog, Overland Park

 For those who don’t know, Johns Hopkins University’s Bloomberg School of Public Health partnered with the World Economic Forum and the Bill and Melinda Gates Foundation in October 2019 for the Event 201 – a global pandemic exercise – before the world even knew there was a pandemic coming.
 Coincidence is an understatement.
 Collaboration sounds more accurate.

-So we have Michael Bloomberg involved in a global exercise with the WEF before the pandemic.
-We have him training mayors during the pandemic regarding the WEF messaging of how to lock down cities and enforce masks and vaccines.
 Now we have him convening with the Harvard name in order to train future public servants on how to lead their cities into the progressive global agenda, complete with “diverse and resilient” buzzwords and “climate change” agendas.

 But wait, there’s more.